Bamboo textile: Advertising standards

+Many countries have regulations that prohibit the marketing of viscose rayon derived from bamboo as just "bamboo".
+However, many small and direct-to-consumer brands continue to market such products as bamboo online and on social media sites such as Facebook and Instagram in violation of these regulations.
+A 2021 study found that almost half of online retailers marketed bamboo-derived viscose rayon products as just "bamboo" without disclosing that they were viscose.

+In the United States, the Federal Trade Commission (FTC) has ruled that unless a yarn is made directly with bamboo fiber – often called "mechanically processed bamboo" – it must be called "rayon" or "rayon made from bamboo".
+The FTC has successfully brought lawsuits against major retailers, including Amazon, Kohl's, Macy's, Sears, and Walmart, for misleading and deceptive marketing of rayon as bamboo, and has settled lawsuits against manufacturers for "false and unsubstantiated" claims about such rayon being environmentally friendly, biodegradable, or having antimicrobial properties.

+Canada has similar advertisement and labeling standards as the United States, requiring terms such as "viscose", "rayon", or "rayon from bamboo", as does the European Union, requiring terms such as "viscose from bamboo" or "bamboo viscose" per EU Regulation 1007/2011.

+In Australia, where fiber content labeling hasn't been federally mandatory since 2010, pillows, bed sheets, cloth diapers, and clothing are frequently marketed as "bamboo," despite lobbying from organizations such as The Textile Institute for stricter labeling laws in line with those in the United States and the European Union.

 Bamboo composite and biopolymer construction

 There are various approaches to the use of bamboo in composites and as an additive in biopolymers for construction.
-In this case, as opposed to bamboo fabrics for clothing, bamboo fibres are extracted through mechanical needling and scraping or through a steam explosion process where bamboo is injected with steam and placed under pressure and then exposed to the atmosphere, where small explosions within the bamboo due to steam release allows for the collection of fibre.
-Bamboo fibre can be in a pulped form in which the material is extremely fine and in a powdered state.
+In this case, bamboo fibres are extracted through retting or through a steam process where bamboo is injected with steam and placed under pressure and then exposed to the atmosphere, where steam release allows for the collection of fibre.

 Ecological considerations

 Growth

 Bamboo has many advantages over cotton as a raw material for textiles.
 Reaching up to 35 m tall, bamboo is the largest member of the grass family.
-They are the fastest growing woody plants in the world.
+They are the fastest growing woody plant in the world.
 One Japanese species has been recorded as growing over 1 m a day.
 There are over 1,600 species found in diverse climates from cold mountains to hot tropical regions.
 About 40 e6ha of the Earth is covered with bamboo, mostly in Asia.
-The high growth rate of bamboo and the fact that bamboo can grow in relatively diverse climates could indicate a potential to make the bamboo plant a more sustainable and versatile resource than many alternatives.
-However clear evidence to back up this claim in general is still very sparse.

-The bamboo species used for clothing is called moso bamboo, or just moso.
+The bamboo species used for rayon manufacture is called moso bamboo, or just moso.
 Moso bamboo is the most important bamboo in China, where it covers about 3 e6ha – about two percent of China's forest area.
 It is the main species for bamboo timber and is said to play an important ecological role.